-196 During the session discussants asserted that the objective of secondary education of providing all primary school pupils with the opportunity for education at a higher level, irrespective of sex, social status, religious or 197 ethnic background is realistic because government provided facilitates in secondary schools for everyone without 198 any social or racial restrictions.
-However participants posit that the objective of secondary education of offering 199 diversified curriculum to cater for the differences in talents, opportunities and future roles is not realistic.
-That 200 education at secondary school level does not make provision for holistic individual development and does not give 201 room for creativity and opportunities for students to excel.
-This is because the curriculum is teacher centered 202 203 and does not take into cognizance the growth and development of the learners.
+During the session discussants asserted that the objective of secondary education of providing all primary school pupils with the opportunity for education at a higher level, irrespective of sex, social status, religious or ethnic background is realistic because government provided facilitates in secondary schools for

-Participants further asserted that the objective of providing trained manpower in the applied science, 204 technology and commerce at sub-professional grades through secondary education is unrealistic.
-This is because 205 there is lack of technical expertise; schools are poorly equipped and lack modern facilities for advancement.
-206 More so, discussants observed that secondary education had not been able to inspire students with a desire 207 for self -improvement and raise a generation of people who can think for themselves, respect the views and 208 feeling of others.
-Participants posit that the lapses or inadequacies in secondary education is attributed to a 209 number of factors including that the curriculum is teacher -centered; emphasis is on certification and not skilled, 210 consequently learning is based on note/memorization; and that the class size is often very large for teachers.
-211 Other impediments are lack of school physical facilities, including ill-equipped laborites, lack of teaching aids and 212 213 libraries.
+Participants further asserted that the objective of providing trained manpower in the applied science, technology and commerce at sub-professional grades through secondary education is unrealistic. because there is lack of technical expertise; schools are poorly equipped and lack modern facilities for advancement.
+More so, discussants observed that secondary education had not been able to inspire students with a desire for self -improvement and raise a generation of people who can think for themselves, respect the views and feeling of others.
+Participants posit that the lapses or inadequacies in secondary education is attributed to a number of factors including that the curriculum is teacher - centered; emphasis is on certification and not skilled, consequently learning is based on note/memorization; and that the class size is often very large for teachers.
+Other impediments are lack of school physical facilities, including ill-equipped laborites, lack of teaching aids and libraries.